webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 [[Image:svga_simpleSwipe.png|400px]]

-Each animation element can only modify the value of one attribute at a time, specified by the [[svg/attributes/attributeName|'''attributeName''']].
+Each animation element can modify the value of only one attribute at a time, specified by the [[svg/attributes/attributeName|'''attributeName''']].
 The [[svg/attributes/from|'''from''']] and [[svg/attributes/to|'''to''']] set what the values of that attribute should be at the beginning and end of the animation.
 Setting the [[svg/attributes/begin|'''begin''']] to '''0s''' makes it execute immediately, and the [[svg/attributes/dur|'''dur''']] sets a half-second duration over which the animation executes.

-Instead of nesting the animation, you can also indirectly link the element you want to animate.
-However, the animation can ''only'' be applied to a single element, so this represents only a superficial
+Instead of nesting the animation, you can also indirectly link the element you want to animate:
-difference:

 <syntaxhighlight lang="xml">
 <defs>
-<animate id="swipe" xlink:href="#swipeText" attributeName="x"
+<animate xlink:href="#swipeText" id="swipe" attributeName="x"
          from="1000" to="0" begin="0s" dur="0.5s" />
 </defs>
 <text id="swipeText" x="0" y="100">An SVG Animation</text>